mountainkidai/rfSEClub/Vocab/Phrases.md

    Meaning: Acting in a way that harms your own interests.

    Example: “Skipping the rfSE session to binge-watch TV is just shooting yourself in the foot.

+2. Hit the sack

+   Meaning:	Go to sleep

+   Example: " After having a stressful day he hit the sack"